zkcrossteam/zkc-by-example/examples/dice-game/wasmsrc/c/README.md

     > The `CLANG` specified in all Makefile files in the SDK should be consistent with the local Clang command.
 You can check this by searching for `CLANG`.

-3. You can replace `example.wasm` with the name of the file you want to generate.
+3. You can replace `dice-game.wasm` with the name of the file you want to generate.

 #### Make